Type IX submarine: Type IXA

+This picture distinguishes the larger Type IX in the background with its double hull and wide upper deck, from the smaller Type VII in the foreground with its saddle tanks.

 Type IXB

-On 17 July 1937 the British amended the Anglo-German Naval Agreement for an expansion of their submarine fleet.
-As a consequence Germany was also allowed more tonnage for their U-boats and part of this tonnage was used to order two Type IXB on 21 July.
-The Type IXB was a identical to the Type IXA, except for a wider outer hull, which increased fuel storage to 165 t.
-In 1938, the Germans invoked a clausule of the Anglo-German Naval- Agreement which allowed them to build submarines in parity with the British.
-A further eight Type IXB were ordered on 24 May 1938 and a ninth was ordered on 9 August.
-A total of fourteen Type IXB was ordered from DeSchiMAG AG Weser in Bremen.
-These U-boats were commissioned in 1939-40.
-Thirteen were sunk in the course of the war, the remaining one was decommissioned and sabotaged when Lorient Submarine Base was evacuated in 1944.
+On 17 July 1937 the British amended the Anglo-German Naval Agreement to allow for an expansion of their submarine fleet.
+As a consequence Germany was also allowed to increase its U-boat tonnage.
+Part of this allowance was used to order two Type IXB boats on 16 July.
+The Type IXB was nearly identical to the Type IXA, except for a wider outer hull, which increased fuel storage to 165 t, and the deck gun being mounted closer to the conning tower.

+In 1938, Germany invoked a clause of the Anglo-German Naval Agreement which allowed them to build submarines in parity with the British.
+With the extra allowed tonnage, eight Type IXB boats were ordered on 24 May.
+A ninth was ordered on 8 August, followed by a further five.
+All fourteen Type IXB were ordered from DeSchiMAG AG Weser in Bremen.
+These boats were commissioned between December 1939 and December 1940.
+Thirteen of the boats were sunk during World War II.
+The remaining was scuttled at Lorient Submarine Base in August 1944 before the advancing Allied army.

 Type IXC

 The Type IXC had again a wider outer hull, with storage for an additional 43 tonnes of fuel, increasing the boat's range.
-This series omitted the control room periscope leaving the boats with two tower scopes.
-The 35 boats of through and through were not fitted for mine operations.
+This series kept the two conning tower periscopes but omitted the third control room periscope.
+The thirty-five boats of through and through were not fitted for mine operations.

 The first ten Type IXC were ordered on 7 August 1939.
-Three shipyards, DeSchiMAG AG Weser and Seebeckwerft of Bremen, and Deutsche Werft of Hamburg built 54 Type IXC submarines, which were commissioned in 1941-42.
-49 Type IXC U-boats were lost.
-Two were decommissioned in French ports and could not be evacuated to Germany when the Allies overran France in 1944.
+Three shipyards, DeSchiMAG AG Weser and Seebeckwerft of Bremen, and Deutsche Werft of Hamburg built fifty-four Type IXC submarines, which were commissioned in 1941-42.
+Out of fifty-four commissioned Type IXC U-boats, forty-nine were lost during the war.
+When the Allies overran France in 1944, two unserviceable Type IXC in French ports which could not be evacuated to Germany, were also lost.
 One was given to Japan as a gift from Hitler, one surrendered at the end of the war, and U-505 was captured at sea and survives at the Museum of Science and Industry in Chicago.

+The salvaged U-534 at Birkenhead Docks, Merseyside, England.